HDFGroup/hdf-rest-api/DatasetOps/POST_Dataset.rst

 See: http://hdf5-json.readthedocs.org/en/latest/bnf/dataset.html#grammar-token-dcpl for a complete description of fields that can be used.

-If creationProperties is not provided, default values will be used
+If creationProperties is not provided, default values will be used.

 link["id"]
 ^^^^^^^^^^
-The UUID of the group the new group should be linked to.
-If the UUID is not valid, the request will fail and a new group will not be created.
+The UUID of the group that the new dataset should be linked to.
+If the UUID is not valid, the request will fail and a new dataset will not be created.

 link["name"]
 ^^^^^^^^^^^^